cds-snc/exploration-documentation/ProcessDocumentation.md

 ![Digital sticky notes organized on a grid with two axes.
 Down the left axis there's 3 rows labelled "Strategic Direction and Leadership", "Enabling Capacity" and "Enabling Delivery".
 Along the top axis there's 9 columns labelled "Cross-discipline", "Research", "Design", "Dev/Engineering/Security", "Partnerships", "Outreach", "Policy", "Product", and "Screening".](https://github.com/cds-snc/exploration-documentation/blob/main/images/Assessment%20Criteria%20Synthesis.png)

 #### Peer feedback and consultations
-In the early stages of the process we meet with peers across other organizations including the Ontario Digital Service (ODS), Government Digital Service (GDS), and CodeforCanada(C4C) to gather feedback from them.
+In the early stages of the process we met with peers across other organizations including the Ontario Digital Service (ODS), Government Digital Service (GDS), and CodeforCanada(C4C) to gather feedback from them.
 We also engaged consultations from global organizations like Public Digital, and the Harvard Kennedy School.

 ### 2. Develop a theory of change
 We created a [theory of change](https://trello.com/c/IXrBSPhx/1-monitoring-and-evaluation-workshop-from-merlin-chatwin-c4c-and-laura-nelson-hamilton-ods) for the service, which informed our evaluation & monitoring plan.